420

 Urban School believes there is a better way to educate high school students.”

-In an uncertain world, schools, like families, find strength in their core values – the things that truly matter to them.
-As Urban has responded to the shifting realities of the world around us, we have looked to our guiding principles to both sustain and inspire us.
+In an ever-changing world, schools, like families, find strength in their core values – the things that truly matter to them.
+As Urban considers how to best serve our students today and into their futures, we rely on a guiding set of principles.

-Urban has never believed that institutional or individual success should be measured or understood through lofty SAT scores, flashy college acceptances, athletic championships or impressive GPAs; these are mere byproducts of an aspirational education that cultivates more intangible and enduring qualities of mind and character: empathy, optimism, determination, open-mindedness, creativity, analytical acuity and – more urgently than ever – an authentic investment in making our world a better place.
+We believe that a young person’s “success” cannot be measured or understood through flashy college acceptances or impressive GPAs; these are mere byproducts of an aspirational, multi-dimensional education that cultivate fundamental skills alongside more enduring qualities of mind and character: curiosity, empathy, optimism, determination, open-mindedness, creativity, analytical acuity and – more urgently than ever – an authentic investment in making our world a better place.

 Easier said than done, of course.
 But, as you dig into the Urban website, note the commitment to sustained dialogue about complex topics; curricular freedom to ignite and honor student interest; myriad arenas for collaboration and innovation; and an authentic commitment to community engagement, equity and social justice.
 Most of all, sense if you can, the unique alchemy of the Urban culture – the joyful, purposefully engaged community of learners proud to be part of a singular institution ever restless to improve.